Hh440/CineMax/README.md

-# MovieMate 🎬
+# CineMax 🎬

-MovieMate allows you to view your favorite movies and book them in your nearest theaters.
+CineMax allows you to view your favorite movies and book them in your nearest theaters.
 You can browse through a wide selection of movies, check showtimes, and reserve your seats all in one place.
-Enjoy a seamless movie booking experience with MovieMate!
+Enjoy a seamless movie booking experience with CineMax!

 ## Features